svenatkins/VitsKaffee_CoffeeFinder/README.md

 ## TODOs

 - Create an [uninstall method](https://developer.wordpress.org/plugins/plugin-basics/uninstall-methods/)
-- Add method for admin to edit questions and answer options
 - Seperate public and admin code
 - Add search in database for coffee
 - Testing